DevMountain/RepresentativeOld/README.md

 Students who complete this project independently are able to:

-* use NSURLSession to make aysncronous network calls
+* use URLSession to make aysncronous network calls
 * parse JSON data and generate model object from the data
 * use closures to execute code when an asyncronous task is complete
 * build custom table views